Best wireless gaming headsets 2025 — our top picks

 No iOS compatibility

-There's nothing flashy about the design of the SteelSeries Arctis 1 Wireless, but many might like a utilitarian headset that has earcups which can be folded flat to help with storage and portability.
+There's nothing flashy about the design of the SteelSeries Arctis 1 Wireless, but many might like a utilitarian headset that has earcups that can be folded flat to help with storage and portability.
 A lack of an elastic headband may put off some gamers as well, but for less than $100, there's little to really dislike about the SteelSeries Arctis 1 Wireless.

 Read our full SteelSeries Arctis 1 Wireless review.